rgbkrk/rgbkrk.github.io/_posts/2014-01-29-travis-for-salt-states.markdown

 # Validating Salt States on Travis CI

-To test your states on Travis, we simply need to install salt, set up some light configuration, and use `salt-call --local` to run salt modules.
+To test your states on Travis, we simply need to install salt, set up some light configuration, and use `salt-call --local --retcode-passthrough` to run salt modules.

 This configuration requires two files: